-All you need to do is click the Apple icon in the menu bar and select About this Mac.
-Then, click on System Report.
+All you need to do is click the Apple icon in the menu bar > select About this Mac > click on System Report.
 Select Power and check the Battery Health column to find the battery condition and how many times it has been charged to its entire capacity.

-We have done a detailed article on checking battery health on iPad wherein we have explained what battery cycle count is and why it is important.
+Here’s a detailed guide to check battery health on iPad wherein we have explained what battery cycle count is and why it is important.
 Besides, you can use the mentioned third-party apps to check your MacBook battery’s health and cycle count.

-This was all about how you can limit your MacBook charge at 80 percent or any other level to prolong its battery health.
-I hope the above guide helps you keep your MacBook plugged in without having to worry about battery degradation or wear.
+This was all about how you can limit your MacBook charge to 80 percent or any other level to prolong its battery health.
+I hope the above guide helps you keep your MacBook plugged in without worrying about battery degradation or wear.
 Stay tuned for more tips and tricks around gadgets you use.